CampusSetu/CampusSetu/README.md

 ### Public Routes
 - `GET /`: The public-facing homepage.
 - `GET /jobs/:id`: A detailed view of a specific job posting.
+- `GET /analytics`: A public dashboard with platform-wide analytics.

 ### Student Routes (Protected)
 - `GET /student`: The main dashboard for students, showing a feed of available jobs.